missionpinball/mpf-docs/howto/controller_hardware/pololu_maestro.rst

-For example, you might find that a values of 3000 and 9000 give your servo a full 180-degree range of motion, but when installed in your machine, you might find that the servo should only ever move between 10 degees and 80 degrees.
+For example, you might find that a values of 3000 and 9000 give your servo a full 180-degree range of motion, but when installed in your machine, you might find that the servo should only ever move between 10 degrees and 80 degrees.

 In that case you'd specify ``servo_min: 3330`` and ``servo_max: 5640`` (since
 you don't want to accidentally move the servo further than it's limit and